Set up Kubernetes Engine cluster monitoring

 brew install kubectl

-in the terminal to install the helm package.
-Helm is a Kubernetes package manager that allows you to search for, share, and use software for Kubernetes.
+command in the terminal.
+Helm is a Kubernetes package manager that allows you to search, share, and use software for Kubernetes.

 brew install helm

-For detailed instructions on setting up a Kubernetes environment using Kubernetes Engine, refer to the Setting up Kubernetes cluster with Kubernetes Engine document.
+For a detailed guide on setting up a Kubernetes environment using Kubernetes Engine, refer to the Build Kubernetes cluster with Kubernetes Engine document.

 -